Reduce your risk of online fraud

 Attachments from emails can carry viruses.
 If you download an attachment that carries a virus it can be sent on via your email address book to other people.
 You may receive an email form someone offering you something that might interest you, such as an attachment containing a photo.
 This is called a Trojan email and can allow fraudsters to access your programs and files.

 Downloading files and images from un-reputable sites could put your computer at risk to a virus.
 Email attachments may contain hidden viruses - these might be flagged by your email provider as a "Macro-Virus".
-If you recieve more spam on your computer or, your internet connection is slower than usual, this may indicate Spyware has been downloaded without you knowing.
+If you receive more spam on your computer or, your internet connection is slower than usual, this may indicate Spyware has been downloaded without you knowing.
 If your internet browser loads a new window with lots of pop ups and banners, again this could indicate a website where Spyware is active.

 Always ensure that your Wi-Fi access is secure, preventing hackers from gaining access to your computer via a wireless link.